Subatomic particle: Other properties

 All observable subatomic particles have their electric charge an integer multiple of the elementary charge.
 The Standard Model's quarks have "non-integer" electric charges, namely, multiple of 1/3 e, but quarks (and other combinations with non-integer electric charge) cannot be isolated due to color confinement.
 For baryons, mesons, and their antiparticles the constituent quarks' charges sum up to an integer multiple of e.

 Through the work of Albert Einstein, Satyendra Nath Bose, Louis de Broglie, and many others, current scientific theory holds that all particles also have a wave nature.
-This has been verified not only for elementary particles but also for compound particles like atoms and even molecules.
+This has been verified not only for elementary particles but also for compound particles such as atoms and even molecules.
 In fact, according to traditional formulations of non-relativistic quantum mechanics, wave–particle duality applies to all objects, even macroscopic ones; although the wave properties of macroscopic objects cannot be detected due to their small wavelengths.

 Interactions between particles have been scrutinized for many centuries, and a few simple laws underpin how particles behave in collisions and interactions.
 The most fundamental of these are the laws of conservation of energy and conservation of momentum, which let us make calculations of particle interactions on scales of magnitude that range from stars to quarks.
 These are the prerequisite basics of Newtonian mechanics, a series of statements and equations in Philosophiae Naturalis Principia Mathematica, originally published in 1687.